xoph1319/home_assistant_support/README.md

 2. Restart Home Assistant
 3. Add the configuration to your `configuration.yaml` (optional if using UI-only)
 4. Add the custom card to your Lovelace dashboard
+5. Enable HomeKit integration in Home Assistant if you want to use HomeKit features

 ### YAML Configuration (Optional)